 Contact Our Dedicated Miami, Florida Birth Complication Lawyer for Infant Drooling Injuries

 If your child developed cerebral palsy due to the negligent actions of a doctor, contact an experienced Miami, FL birth injury lawyer.
 Medical malpractice lawyer Prosper Shaked has acquired extensive experience litigating complex malpractice claims, and he would be proud to use this experience to represent you.
-To schedule a free consultation to discuss your claim, contact the Law Offices of Prosper Shaked at (305) 690-0244.
+To schedule a free consultation to discuss your claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.